OptStartHeat

 FALSE

-General enable of the switch-on optimization
+General enable for the switch-on optimization

 xEnAdapt